 Turmeric, a member of the ginger family, grows as an underground stem, just like ginger, only in smaller, thinner pieces.
 It has a very mild flavour, tasting faintly like a mix of ginger and pepper.
 But it is used more for the colour that it gives to dishes (and to fingers, clothes and worktop surfaces), which is a brilliant yellow.

-Peel the fresh Turmeric before using.
+Peel fresh turmeric before using.
 When peeled, grind in a blender with a little water.

 Turmeric is native to Asia; it has been cultivated in India for more than 4000 years.